springload/draftjs_exporter/docs/CONTRIBUTING.md

 - Update the [CHANGELOG](https://github.com/springload/draftjs_exporter/CHANGELOG.md).
 - Update the version number in `draftjs_exporter/__init__.py`, following semver.
 - Make a PR and squash merge it.
-- Back on master with the PR merged, use `make publish-test` (confirm, and enter your password, confirm everything good on test.pypi.org).
+- Back on main with the PR merged, use `make publish-test` (confirm, and enter your password, confirm everything good on test.pypi.org).
-- Back on master with the PR merged, use `make publish` (confirm, and enter your password).
+- Back on main with the PR merged, use `make publish` (confirm, and enter your password).
 - Finally, go to GitHub and create a release and a tag for the new version.
 - Done!